llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/const-correctness.rst

 The automatic code transformation is only applied to variables that are declared in single declarations.
-You may want to prepare your code base with `readability-isolate-declaration <../readability/isolate-declaration.html>`_ first.
+You may want to prepare your code base with :doc:`readability-isolate-declaration <../readability/isolate-declaration>` first.

-Note that there is the check `cppcoreguidelines-avoid-non-const-global-variables <../cppcoreguidelines/avoid-non-const-global-variables.html>`_ to enforce ``const`` correctness on all globals.
+Note that there is the check :doc:`cppcoreguidelines-avoid-non-const-global-variables <../cppcoreguidelines/avoid-non-const-global-variables>` to enforce ``const`` correctness on all globals.

 Known Limitations